sanjucs/ml-tools/features/lora.md

 * LoRA

 ## LoRA
-In LorA, all pretrained weights are made non-trainable and a new pair of low-rank matrices are introducd as trainable weights for selected modules.
+In LorA, all pretrained weights are made non-trainable and a new pair of low-rank matrices are introduced as trainable weights for selected modules.

 ![Figure 1](/features/assets/lora.png)